Domestic Demand in Japan

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Nikkei Flash Manufacturing Purchasing Managers’ Index (PMI) fell from April’s revised 52.7 (previously reported: 52.8) to 52.0 in May.
+The Jibun Bank flash manufacturing Purchasing Managers’ Index (PMI) rose from June’s 49.3 (previously reported: 49.5) to 49.6 in July.